mpotter/slate/source/index.html.md

 hard to reduce scope.
 The solutions should have a strong bias to using pre-existing patterns.

+### Examples

+- "A user needs to be able to recover their account if they forget their password" (from Fino)

 ### Required Deliverables

 <aside class="success">